ClamChauder/cse15l-lab-reports/LabReport2.md

 ---
 ## Part 2

 Private key on local machine:

 ![ls private](/images/Lab2/lsid.png)
 Public key on remote machine:

 ![ls pub](/images/Lab2/lspub.png)
 Logging in without password:

 ![No pass](/images/Lab2/nopwd.png)
 ---
 ## Part 3

+I learned how to start my own local server, using the java command with a port in a local terminal as well as a remote one.
+You can display contents of a link to the terminal or save its contents to another file with the curl command.